Skip to main content

 Summary of the Durham University in-year analysis of student housing supply and demand

-In the early months of the year we undertake an annual data analysis exercise alongside colleagues from Durham County Council (DCC), to seek to clarify the student housing market capacity in Durham City.
+Every year we complete a data analysis exercise, alongside colleagues from Durham County Council (DCC), to seek to clarify the student housing market capacity in Durham City.

 You can use this information to support you when making a decision on your housing options, and how and when you search for a home if you choose to rent in the private sector.